rjdeliveryomaha/courierinvoice/README.md

 Setting the order of menu items as well as adding custom menu items (with or without matching pages), and javascript files is handled in the config file is located at [extras/includes](https://github.com/rjdeliveryomaha/courierinvoice/tree/master/extras/includes).

-- Drivers
+### Drivers

 * Route

   + Uses Route class to create or fetch contract tickets for a given driver.

   + Groups tickets with matching location and time.

   + Displays single and grouped tickets with ability to:

     - collect signatures

     - update step

     - update notes

     - cancel

     - mark as dead run

     - transfer

   + Can be independently refreshed.

 * On Call

   + Uses Route class to fetch on call tickets for a given driver.

   + Displays single tickets with ability to:

     - collect signatures

     - update step

     - update notes

     - cancel

     - mark as dead run

     - transfer

   + Can be independently refreshed.

 * Transfers

   + Uses Route class to fetch tickets either transferred by or transferred to a given driver.

   + Groups contract tickets with matching location and time.

   + Displays single and grouped tickets with ability to:

     - accept transfer

     - decline transfer

     - cancel transfer

   + Can be independently refreshed.

 * Ticket Entry and Dispatch page for drivers with dispatch privileges.
 Described below.

 * Active Tickets page for drivers with dispatch privileges.
 Described below.

 * Change Password

   + Provides a simple form to update the password

-- Dispatchers
+### Dispatchers

 * Dispatch

   + Uses Ticket class to check for tickets that have not been dispatched.

   + Displays single tickets with ability to dispatch.

 * Price Calculator

   + Compact ticket form

   + Accepts only pick up address, delivery address, charge, and dry ice information

   + Uses Ticket class to compute the price of a ticket

   + ``` <div class="mapContainer" id="map2"></div> ``` available to display a map

 * Active Tickets

   + Query contract or on call tickets for a given driver

   + Displays single tickets with ability to edit

 * Ticket Entry

-    + From to submit tickets to the API.
+  + Form to submit tickets to the API

   + ``` <div class="mapContainer" id="map"></div> ``` available to display a map

 * Change Password

   + Provides a simple form to update the password

-- Clients
+### Clients

 * Admin User

   + Delivery request form

+    - Form to submit tickets to the API

-    + Ticket History query form
+  + Ticket Query

+    - Can search tickets by ticket number or by date

+    - Displays either individual tickets or a bar graph depicting ticket volume

+    - Bar graph can cover a range of months (maximum can be configured) or compare two months

+    - Ticket charges available to be queried can be configured separately for admin and daily users

-    + Invoice History query form
+  + Invoice Query

+    - Can search invoices by invoice number or by date

+    - Displays either individual invoices or bar graph depicting expenses

+    - Bar graph can cover a range of months (maximum can be configured) or compare two months

   + Password management

+    - Update password for either admin or daily users

+    - Warns to change from default password

   + Contact information management

   + Price Calculator

 * Daily User

   + Delivery request form

-    + Ticket History query form
+  + Ticket Query

   + Price Calculator

-- Organizations
+### Organizations

 * Price Calculator

-  * Invoice History query form

-  * Ticket History query form
+* Ticket Query

+  - Can search ticket by ticket number or by date

+  - Can search by individual member or by groups of members

+  - Displays either individual tickets or bar graph depicting ticket volume

+  - Bar graph can cover a range of months (maximum can be configured) or compare two months

+* Invoice Query

+  - Can search invoices by invoice number or by date

+  - Can search by individual member or by groups of members

+  - Displays either individual invoices or bar graph depicting expenses

+  - Bar graph can cover a range of months (maximum can be configured) or compare two months

 * Password management